vittuhy/google-travel/README.md

 ## 📈 Use Cases

-- **Price monitoring**: Track hotel prices over time
+- **Price monitoring**: Track prices for a specific hotel over time
-- **Competitive analysis**: Compare prices across different booking platforms
+- **Competitive analysis**: Compare prices across different booking platforms for the same hotel
-- **Travel planning**: Find the best rates for your dates
+- **Travel planning**: Find the best rates for your preferred hotel on specific dates
-- **Market research**: Analyze pricing trends in the hospitality industry
+- **Market research**: Analyze pricing trends for individual hotels
-- **Revenue optimization**: Help hotels understand their competitive positioning
+- **Revenue optimization**: Help hotels understand their competitive positioning against other providers

 ## 🔒 Rate Limiting & Best Practices